 Method Member Services - Contact Information CALL 1-800-498-9731 Calls to this number are free.
 Our business hours: October 1 - March 31: 8 a.m. to 8 p.m.
 7 days a week April 1 - September 30: 8 a.m. to 8 p.m.
-Monday-Friday; 8 a.m. to 2 p.m.
+Monday-Friday; 8 a.m.
+2 p.m.
 Saturday After hours, an automated voice messaging service is available.
-If you leave a message, please include your name, phone number and the time you called.
-A Customer Service Representative will return your call within one business day Member Services also has free language interpreter services available for non-English speakers.
+If message, please include your name, phone number and the time your customer Service Representative will return your call within one be Member Services also has free language interpreter services availation-English speakers. m. to 8 p.m.
+7 days a week m. to 8 p.m.
+Monday-Friday; 8 a.m. to m.
+Saturday messaging service is available.
+If you leave a me, phone number and the time you called.
+A e will return your call within one business day.
 TTY TTY users call PA Relay: 711 or This number requires special tele have difficulties with hearing or Calls to this number are free.
 Our business hours: October 1 - March 31: 8 a.r April 1 - September 30: 8 a.r phone equipment and is only for people who FAX 570-271-5871 WRITE Geisinger Gold 100 North Academy Avenue Danville, PA 17822-2580 WEBSITE www.geisingergold.com